exasol/ai-lab/doc/user_guide/docker/docker_usage.md

 Please note that
 * Only file system objects on the daemon machine can be mounted.
 This applies to ordinary directories as well as `docker.sock`.
-* Mounting `docker.sock` does not work on Windows.
+* On Windows mounting `docker.sock` only works with Docker Desktop with WSL 2.

 ```shell
 docker run \